Common Money Mistakes Tourists Make in Jamaica (And How to Avoid Them)

 Do exchange rates vary in Jamaica?

-Yes.
-Banks, cambios, hotels, and individual businesses may use different rates.
-Always assume rates can vary and ask when it matters.
+Yes—banks, cambios, hotels, and individual businesses can use different rates.
+Always assume rates can vary.

 Should I carry large US bills in Jamaica?

 Smaller bills are easier.
-Large bills can be hard to break and sometimes lead to poor rates or refusal in smaller businesses.
+Large bills can be hard to change and may lead to less favorable rates in smaller businesses.

 Travel Advice note: Most money problems in Jamaica come from misunderstanding, not misconduct.
 Keep it simple: use USD where USD pricing is normal, keep some JMD for local areas, and carry small bills.